La-Banane-Bleue/Billy-Chatbot/README.md

 # Billy-Chatbot
-made entirely with chat GPT 3.5 and the basic python libraries.
+A 32kb French chatbot made entirely with GPT 3.5 and the basic python libraries.

-*In French*